mohgamal/CharactersApp/README.md

 The app uses a **Coordinator** to handle navigation logic, decoupling it from the view controllers.

-- The `MainCoordinator` is responsible for:
+- The `CharactersCoordinator` is responsible for:
   - Presenting the `CharacterListViewController` with the list of characters.
   - Navigating to the `CharacterDetailView` when a character is selected from the list.